Ayush41/Lab-Pograms/DBMS/UNION.md

 WHERE salary > 60000;
 ```

+### 2. List employees who work in departments that exist in London OR Chicago only.
 ```sql
 -- List employees who work in departments that exist in London OR Chicago only.
 SELECT emp_name